 This course will provide a broad exposure to literature from around the world.
 Alongside focus on poetry and prose from various continents, some initial work in effective comparison as well as how globalization affects literary study will be examined.
 Prerequisites: ENG 101, 201 and 210.
+Concurrent enrollment in ENG 210 is acceptable.
 (3 credits)